frontendpatterns/frontendpatterns.dev/src/content/patterns/a-b-testing.md

 ## Solution

-Apply the A/B Testing pattern by running controlled experiments to compare different implementations and measure impact, and reinforce it with concise examples or tests.
+Run controlled experiments to compare different implementations and measure impact.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.